enonic/app-rss/README.md

 * Upgrade XP required to 6.9
 * Added support for displaying images for each feed item
 * Multiple minor fixes/adjustments/cleanups
+* **Breaking change:** now using built-in setting in XP for "publish date" in RSS feed.
+If you still depend on old custom fields you must revise your app settings for this field.

 ### Version 0.10.2